tianocore/edk2-pytool-extensions/docs/usability/using_linux.md

 # Using Linux for UEFI Development

-There are many folks in the UEFI community use Linux as their main dev machines.
+There are many folks in the UEFI community using Linux as their main dev machines.
-This guide is focused on setting up a Linux for UEFI development.
+This guide is focused on setting up Linux for UEFI development.
 This guide also uses Visual Studio Code as it has fantastic capabilities that makes working in Linux much easier.
+Any IDE or editor is usable for UEFI development.
-It also explains how to use WSL to setup Linux in a windows environment.
+It also explains how to use WSL to setup Linux in a Windows environment.
-So if you have a Linux machine, you can follow the later half of this guide to just setup the environment.
+So if you have a Linux machine, you can follow the later half of this guide to skip setting up WSL.

 For reference, this tutorial was written for a 1903 version of Windows of WSL.